MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-machine-groups.md

 :::image type="content" source="media/hosted-machine-groups/view-machine-groups.png" alt-text="Screenshot of the available machine groups.":::

-Selecting a hosted machine group in the list will take you to the bot details page where you can:
+Selecting a hosted machine group in the list will take you to the machine group's details page where you can:

-- View and edit the details of the bots group.
+- View and edit the details of the machine group.
-- Monitor the bots run queue.
+- Monitor the machine group's run queue.
 - View past runs.
-- List existing connections referencing the bot.
+- List existing connections referencing the machine group.
-- View provisioning errors on the bot, if any.
+- View provisioning errors on the machine group, if any.
-- Manage access by sharing (or not) the bot.
+- Manage access by sharing (or not) the machine group.
-- Delete the group.
+- Delete the machine group.

 ## Share hosted machine groups